YouTube TV Price Hike: Everything You Need To Know About the Cheaper Bundles

 YouTube TV raised the price, so now it’s basically a cable bill

-The price change for YouTube TV went from $73 a month to $83 per month.
+The price change for YouTube TV went from $73 a month to $83 per month in 2025.
 It's huge.
-Now, it takes effect immediately.
+Now, and it took effect immediately.

 I mean $83 a month?
 Think about it.
 You add that to your internet bill and you're probably sitting around $140 a month now.
 If you have a normal cable internet bill or whatever between $50 and $70 a month, you're probably sitting between $120 and $160 if you're subscribed to that plus YouTube TV.
 Congratulations.
 You've all just rediscovered your cable TV bundles.
 Here we are again, right?